 • Creates a timestamped intake record — audit-ready from the first moment

-Verdict: Intake automation is the highest-ROI entry point for AI in private lending — fast to deploy, immediate error reduction.
+Verdict: Intake automation is the highest-ROI entry point for AI in private lending — fast to deploy and delivering immediate error reduction.

 2. Income and Cash Flow Verification